lcnr/computer/boulder/README.md

 ## Goals

 Learn about type theory/inference, optimizations and other interesting subjects.
-This language is mostly inspired and by rust.
+This language is mostly inspired by rust.

 ## Roadmap